ColinHenkel/dotfiles/README.md

 # Dotfiles

 These are my personal dotfiles, a collection of configuration files and scripts that I use to customize my development environment.
 Feel free to explore, use, and modify them as needed.
+My current layout is a modifed form of JaKooLit's dots, as I saw his video and thought they were very nice.
+His link will be in additional resources!

 ## Table of Contents